aggrawal-ankur/gitbook/content/docs/debugging/gdb.md

 This means we are in a gdb session.
 But the source binary has not become a process yet.

-Passing the source binary name ensures that the source binary can be run as a child process for gdb so that there are no problems on the permission side, as discussed in the previous write up [wpd-2.md](wpd-2.md "mention")
+Passing the source binary name ensures that the source binary can be run as a child process for gdb so that there are no problems on the permission side, as discussed in the previous write up {{< doclink "dbfd38c8b6c64c299e06428a83b15ad9" "what powers debuggers - 2" >}}

 We will learn attaching to a running process later.